 Ahhh… the long-awaited summer holidays are here, and I think it’s safe to say that it creates as much anxiety for us as parents, as it does for our children on the spectrum!
 This year, the pressure of simply having a present wish-list was too much for my son, and it made me realize how real this anxiety can be.

 While it’s mostly an exciting day, some children may feel high levels of anxiety and sensory overload, not to mention all the well-meaning relatives looking for hugs and kisses!
 Personal space people!
 Personal space!!

 - Create a schedule

 Creating a schedule will help relieve any anxiety and address any unknowns!
-It doesn’t mean that you have to have a fun-packed day of activities everyday, but to avoid any anxiety around not knowing what’s happening today (hell, most of us can’t remember what day it is during the break!) a schedule might be helpful for everyone.
+It doesn’t mean that you have to have a fun-packed day of activities every day, but to avoid any anxiety around not knowing what’s happening today (hell, most of us can’t remember what day it is during the break!) a schedule might be helpful for everyone.
 A schedule can be easily created using photos from your phone or iPad if you need to include pictures of places or people, apps, or a simple list if your child can read.
-You can include the times of the day which things might take place and tailor this to meet your child’s level of development and understanding.
-This is a great way to be organised and helps with supporting mums to be one-step-ahead!
+You can include the times of the day in which things might take place and tailor this to meet your child’s level of development and understanding.
+This is a great way to be organised and helps with supporting mums to be one step ahead!

 - Help other’s to understand why you need to plan